Help | Scheduling recurring Slack messages

 - Scheduling multiple daily messages in quick succession may result in delays in scheduling

 - Messages can only be scheduled 120 days in advance (this is a limitation with Slack's API) .
-Don't worry, we'll warn you if you try to set an end date too far.
+Don't worry, we will warn you if you try to set an end date too far.
 In the chance your message slips through, the last message will be set for the maximum date allowed while still keeping with the repeating pattern you specified.
 For example, if you choose to schedule messages on every Sunday, and the last Sunday is 121 days in the future, we'll schedule your last message on the Sunday prior.

 - We store the message ID in our database so we can track your recurring messages, but no message content or identifiable information is stored.
 The message ID is not enough to identify your message without a token.